Sizwe780/azora-os/azora-nexus/README.md

 ## License

-This project is part of the Azora OS ecosystem.
-See LICENSE file for details.
+This project is licensed under the AZORA PROPRIETARY LICENSE - see the LICENSE file for details.

 ## Support